fxn-m/mononote/DEPLOYMENT.md

 1. Create a PostgreSQL database on Render (or use Neon/Supabase)
 2. Get the connection string
 3. Add it as `DATABASE_URL` environment variable
-4. Run migrations: `npm run db:push` (you can do this locally or via Render shell)
+4. Run migrations: `pnpm run db:push` (you can do this locally or via Render shell)

 ### 5. Deploy

 Click "Create Web Service" and Render will:
-1. Install dependencies
+1. Install dependencies (pnpm will be used automatically if `pnpm-lock.yaml` is present)
-2. Run the build command (`npm run build`)
+2. Run the build command (`pnpm run build`)
-3. Start the service with `npm run start`
+3. Start the service with `pnpm run start`

 ## Build Process